crashfort/SourceDemoRender/README.md

 | video-pixel-format | The pixel format to use for the movie.
 This option depends on which video encoder is being used.
 For RGB video, this must be *bgr0*.
 For YUV video, it can be one of *yuv420, yuv444, nv12, nv21*.
 It must be noted that there is a significant difference in the perception of color between RGB and YUV video.
 There are colors in RGB which are not representable in *yuv420, nv12 and nv21*.
 Gradients are also not possible to represent for these limited pixel formats.
 | video-color-space | The color space to use for the movie.
 This option depends on which video encoder is being used.
 For RGB video, this should be *none*.
 For YUV video, it can be either *601* or *709*.
 For maximum compatibility, *601* is the one to use.
 | video-x264-crf | The constant rate factor to use for the movie.
 This is the direct link between quality and file size.
 Using 0 here produces lossless video, but may cause the video stream to use a high requirement profile which some media players may not support.
 This should be between 0 and 52.
 Lower is better.
-| video-x264-preset | The quality vs speed to use for the movie.
+| video-x264-preset | The quality vs speed to use for encoding the movie.
 This can be one of *ultrafast, superfast, veryfast, faster, fast, medium, slow, slower, veryslow, placebo*.
+This will not affect the recording speed.
 | video-x264-intra | This decides whether or not the resulting video stream will consist only of intra frames.
 This essentially disables any compression by making every frame a full frame.
 This will greatly increasae the file size, but makes video editing very fast.
 This should be *true* or *false*.

 ### Motion blur
+See the [motion blur demo](#motion-blur-demo) for what these values correspond to.
 | Key | Value
 | --- | -----
 | enabled | Whether or not motion blur should be enabled or not.